List of NFL rivalries: The Battle of Los Angeles: Los Angeles Rams vs. Los Angeles Raiders/Chargers

 Initially, the Los Angeles Rams and Raiders were considered to be competing in the Battle of Los Angeles during the Raiders’ tenure in Los Angeles from 1982–1994.
 However, the rivalry ended as the Rams moved to St. Louis and the Raiders returned to Oakland in the mid-1990s.

 The Rams began the process of moving back to Los Angeles in a joint-stadium project in 2015 before officially returning in 2016.
-During the process, the Raiders simultaneously unsuccessfully attempted relocating back to Los Angeles in a failed joint stadium project with the then-San Diego Chargers (of whom had played their first year as a franchise in LA).
+During the process, the Raiders simultaneously unsuccessfully attempted relocating back to Los Angeles in a failed joint stadium project with the then-San Diego Chargers (of whom had played their first year as a franchise in Los Angeles).
 The intercity rivalry was revived instead with the Los Angeles Chargers being the city’s AFC team following their relocation from San Diego in 2017.
 The Rams currently lead the series 7–6, though the teams split their two meetings as Los Angeles-based teams.